fit2cloud/riskscanner-docs/docs/question/rule.md

 The "missing-value" key allows a policy to specify a default value when CloudWatch has no data to report:
 .. code-block:: yaml
-- name: elb-low-request-count
+- name: aliyun-elb-low-request-count
-  resource: elb
+  resource: aliyun.elb
   filters:
     - type: metrics
       name: RequestCount